Bjurt construction notes

 Now attach the canopy.
 In our case, because the canopy was laced to the roof along two roof poles, this was the slowest step.
 It also required a ladder to lace near the peak.
 Having only one ladder was a chokepoint in our worfklow.
 I would not recommend attempting assembly under windy conditions.

-Then attach the roof poles to the walls following the same pattern used to mate up the half-poles.
-After getting a few poles attached, it helps to raise the peak of the roof by grabbing some of the unattached poles and walking them in: this is to position the poles so that when they get raised up to the wall connectors, they’re in the right spot.
-Getting the last few poles into place may take some elbow grease.
+Then start joining the roof poles to the walls.
+Again, it’s best to work N-S-E-W, rotate by one, and repeat.
+After a while it will may really hard to get the roof poles into position.
+This is probably because the roof is too low (so that the poles “want” to attach farther out), and needs to be repositioned closer to its ultimate height in order for everything to fit right.
+Two people can grab poles that are still on the ground and walk them in a little to lift the roof.
+Extra hands really help here.
+Getting the last few poles into place may take some elbow grease, and you may need a hammer to get some of the pins in position.
 Once everything is in place, tighten the turnbuckle and stake down every corner.
 Candy-cane rebar works fine.
 I can imagine needing to begin staking it before every roof pole is attached, but I would recommend only staking down corners where the roof poles have already been attached, as parts tend to shift.

 Fabricating the cable during initial assembly is tricky.
 Fortunately, you only need to do it once.
 This is not what we did, but it is what I’d recommend: Prepare one end of the cable.
 Go through the above steps and attach the roof poles to the walls without the canopy.
 Measure the perimeter.
 Work quickly: the tops of the walls are being pushed out by the roof poles, and for this reason, it may make more sense to measure around the base.
 Detach four roof poles from the walls at N-S-E-W so that they support the roof from the ground and take pressure off the walls.
 Prepare the other end of the cable.
 Using a turnbuckle gives you some margin for error, but don’t rely on that, and don’t forget to account for the length of the turnbuckle when finishing the cable.
 Attach the cable to the walls, with the turnbuckle loosened up to create slack.
 Re-attach the four roof poles and tighten the turnbuckle to confirm fit.
 For a cable, we initially used a 3/32″ stainless cable rated to 1200 lb, but my worst-case calculations were that up to 1700 lb of wind force could be exerted on the canopy, so I wound up getting a 1/4″ cable rated to 7000 lb.
 In hindsight, this is probably overkill, since something else would probably fail before the smaller cable would anyhow, but I don’t mind the added security.
 The turnbuckle also needs to have a high load rating.
 I found one at McMaster Carr.